-The unemployment rate is down so much because the number of Americans not in the workforce soared by 446,000 in November to a record 95.1 million.
-The participation rate hit 63% in March and has been struggling since then.
-In November, it was 62.7%, a little shy of the October 2015 all-time low of 62.4%.
+The unemployment rate is down so much because the number of Americans not in the workforce soared by 446,000 in November 2016 to a record 95.1 million.
+In April 2017, it sat at 94.7 million.
+The participation rate in April stayed level near 62.9%, a little shy of the October 2015 all-time low of 62.4%.
 Add it up and the overall underemployment rate is 9.3%.

 What about the jobs being created?
-Of the 178,000 jobs created in November, only 9,000 are considered to be full-time jobs (defined as 35 hours or more per week).
-The rest are part-time, and most of those are low paying.
-The demand for waiters and waitresses remains strong, with food services and drinking places adding 19,000 jobs.
+Of the 211,000 jobs created in April, the vast majority are considered to be low-paying part-time jobs (less than 35 hours per week).
+The demand for waiters and waitresses remains strong, with food services and drinking places adding 26,000 jobs.
 U.S. unemployment may be low, but it isn’t because the U.S. economy is strong and creating secure, well-paying, skilled jobs.

 Wage growth is down and the demand for low-paying, part-time jobs is up!
 An economic recovery and strong jobs growth?
 Not yet.